 To further understand how polycystic ovary syndrome manifests in different women, plus how it should be treated, it helps to have some background on the female reproductive system.

-Hormones are created from glands in your brain that receive signals from organs throughout your entire body.
+Hormones are created from glands that receive signals from organs throughout your entire body.
 Your adrenal, thyroid and pituitary glands are so important that they control nearly every aspect of life, including your internal thermostat, ability to metabolize food, heart rate, digestion, mood, fertility and so much more.
-When your body picks up on stressors of any kind, hormone production can be stalled before reproductive hormones like estrogen or progesterone can make their way to the ovaries.
+When your body picks up on stressors of any kind, hormone production can be stalled before reproductive hormones like estrogen or progesterone can be produced.

-The “control center” of your endocrine system is considered your hypothalamus, an almond-size part of the brain that acts as your endocrine system’s main point of contact.
+The “control center” of your endocrine system is considered your hypothalamus, which is an almond-size part of the brain that acts as your endocrine system’s main point of contact.
 The hypothalamus constantly receives information from various hormones throughout your body that travel through the bloodstream up to the brain.
-The hypothalamus signals the release of one of two hormones depending on the information it gets, either releasing hormone or inhibiting hormone (called follicle-stimulating hormone and luteinizing hormone, both of which control the menstrual cycle and fertility).
+The hypothalamus signals the release of one of two hormones depending on the information it gets: either a releasing hormone or inhibiting hormone (called follicle-stimulating hormone and luteinizing hormone, respectively, both of which control the menstrual cycle and fertility).

 Different PCOS Solutions for Different Women

 PCOS is a complex condition, and the road to resolving the hormonal imbalances that cause it are not the same for every woman.
-Practitioners, and women with PCOS, both agree that there isn’t a “one size fits all” approach that balances hormones best.
+Practitioners, and women with polycystic ovarian syndrome, both agree that there isn’t a “one size fits all” approach that balances hormones best.

 For many years, the most common advice for battling PCOS symptoms was to follow a low-glycemic diet and work on losing weight and managing blood sugar in a healthy way.
-However, this won’t work to solve PCOS for women who are underweight or even normal weight, so usually another approach needs to be considered for these types of patients.
+However, just cutting carbs won’t work to solve polycystic ovarian syndrome for women who are underweight or even normal weight, so usually another approach needs to be considered for these types of patients.

-Diet isn’t everything, and other lifestyle factors — especially stress, but also things like meal timing, carbohydrate intake and level of exercise — all play an important role in a woman’s reproductive system.
+Diet isn’t everything, and other lifestyle factors — especially stress, but also things like meal timing and level of exercise — all play an important role in a woman’s reproductive system.
 The body is able to detect different kinds of stressors, both internal and external.
-Internal stressors are those that disrupt your body’s healthy patterns , such as mismanaged blood sugar, inadequate sleep or lack of physical activity.
+Internal stressors are those that disrupt your body’s healthy patterns, such as mismanaged blood sugar, inadequate sleep or lack of physical activity.
 External stressors are those that cause chronic, underlying stress outside of your body and reduce a sense of general well-being.

 From the sound of it, you might think leaky gut only affects the digestive system, but in reality it can affect more.
 Because Leaky Gut is so common, and such an enigma, I’m offering a free webinar on all things leaky gut.
 Click here to learn more about the webinar.